 - the parties are incorporated in Kenya or their management or control is exercised from Kenya;

-- a substantial part of the obligations of the parties' relationship are to be performed in Kenya; or
+- a substantial part of the obligations of the parties' relationship is to be performed in Kenya; or

 - the place with which the subject matter of the dispute is most closely connected is Kenya.16